ietf-rats-wg/eat/draft-ietf-rats-eat.md

 When the CoSWID format is used, it MUST be evidence CoSWIDs, not payload CoSWIDS.

 Formats other than CoSWID can be used.
-The identification of format is by CoAP Content Format, the same as the manifests claim in {{manifests}}.
+The identification of format is by CoAP Content Format, as with manifests claim in {{manifests}}.

 ~~~~CDDL
 {::include nc-cddl/swevidence.cddl}
 ~~~~

-### The Measurement Results Claim (measurement-results) {#measurementresults}
+### The Measurement Comparison Results Claim (measurement-results) {#measurementresults}

-This claim is a general-purpose structure for reporting comparison of measurements to expected reference values.
+The measurement comparison results claim is a general-purpose structure for reporting comparison of measurements to expected reference values.
 This claim provides a simple standard way to report the result of a comparison as success, failure, fail to run, ...

 It is the nature of measurement systems that they are specific to the operating system, software and hardware of the entity that is being measured.